-The Ventura County Council is divided into four community-based Districts:
+The Ventura County Council is divided into two community-based Districts:

 The purpose of the district is to work through chartered organizations and community groups to organize and support successful units.
 The end result of effective district support is more and more youth members receiving a better and better program.

 The Functions of the District

 All districts are responsible for carrying out four standard functions:

 The membership function strives for growth through the organization of new Scouting units and through new members and adult volunteers joining existing units and working to retain current members.

 The finance function sees that the district provides its share of funds to the total council operating budget.

 The program function concentrates on helping Scouting units with camp promotion; special activities including community service; training adult volunteers; and youth advancement and recognition.

 4. Unit Service